TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   The Week in Movie News: Spider-Man Remains in the MCU, Jonah Hill to Play Batman Villain and More Read More
+    *   'Frozen II': Meet the New Characters Read More
-    *   Today in Movie Culture: ‘Judy’ Scene Breakdown, ‘Downton Abbey’ Director Commentary and MoreToday in Movie Culture: ‘Judy’ Scene Breakdown, ‘Downton Abbey’ Director Commentary and More Read More
+    *   Today in Movie Culture: Imagining ‘Joker’ as a 1970s Movie, What If Clint Eastwood Starred in ‘Gemini Man’ and More Read More
-    *   Next 3 Major Sci-Fi Movies: 'Gemini Man,' 'Terminator: Dark Fate,' 'Star Wars: The Rise of Skywalker' Read More
+    *   Next 3 Major Animated Movies: 'The Addams Family,' 'Frozen II,' 'Spies in Disguise' Read More

     Explore Content
     *   Movie Reviews